scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-design/index.md

 category: guidance
 parent: guidance.forms
 thispage: guidance.forms.form-design
-noindex: true
 ---

 When your questions are ready, design your digital form following these principles:

 ## Tell users about the form's requirements at the start

 The form should have introductory content that tells users what information they will need to provide.
-This will help them plan enough time to complete the form and let them gather any documents needed before they begin.
+This will help them plan enough time to complete the form and let them gather any documents they need before they begin.
 This content can be at the start of the form, or on the page that links to the form.

 If possible, work with a content designer and include the following information where relevant: